 They put him on a stretcher.
 We were all friends of his and we confusedly pushed and shoved to be the ones to help carry his stretcher.
-Alas, as all four handles of the stretcher were occupied, I hobbled along.
+Alas, since all four handles of the stretcher were occupied, I just hobbled along.

 I’m sorry I was not on my game in time to join in with the other stretcher bearers, my brother.
 But the load of your body was a mere feather – I promise you.
 I’m sorry I was not part of that detail.

 There I stood feeling just absurdly worthless, like a lumberjack watching his forest burn.

 So where was I at the end of this?
 It all amounted to me wanting to go home, be home, stay home, and just cherish home.